-- Publisher can refer to the App Store or the Google Play Store. - You do not need to cite software or programming languages that you merely mention in-text.
+- If the author is the same as the publisher, you do not need to write this twice (as seen in the Smith example). - Publisher can refer to the App Store or the Google Play Store. - You do not need to cite software or programming languages that you merely mention in-text.
 However, if you quote or paraphrase them, they do need to be properly referenced. - You should also reference software that is likely to be unfamiliar to your intended audience.